HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~Once a Role controls a Domain, it may create Policies governing that Domain within its own Governance.
 However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain as well.
 Any such Policies supersede those defined by the Role in the event of a conflict.~~

-Wanneer een Rol een Domein controleerd mag zij Beleid bepalen middels het **Bestuur** binnen de cirkel (Rol-Overleg).
+Wanneer een Rol een Domein controleert mag zij Beleid bepalen middels het **Bestuur** binnen de cirkel (Rol-Overleg).
 De Cirkel die het Domein heeft toegekend behoudt mede het recht om het Beleid van dat Domein te bepalen.
 Het Beleid van de Cirkel overstijgt het Beleid van de Rol in het geval van conflict.

 ~~Granting a Domain to a Role does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.~~